-- Mocha is a popular JavaScript framework for testing asynchronous applications - It's now possible to use Mocha also for unit testing capsules - Provided by a new component that can be selected when installing - Note that it depends on NodePlus
+- ▶ Mocha is a popular JavaScript framework for testing asynchronous applications - It's now possible to use Mocha also for unit testing capsules - Provided by a new component that can be selected when installing - This feature integrates with NodePlus if it also is installed.
+However, it can also be used with any other JavaScript development environment.